stanford-rc/hpc-intro/_episodes/11-connecting.md

 address of the remote machine.

 When logging in to a laptop, tablet, or other personal device, a username, password, or pattern are normally required to prevent unauthorized access.
-In these situations, the likelihood of somebody else intercepting your password is low, since logging your keystrokes requires a malicious exploit or physical access.
-For systems like {{ site.remote.host }} running an SSH server, anybody on the network can log in, or try to.
-Since usernames are often public or easy to guess, your password is often the weakest link in the security chain.
-Many clusters therefore forbid password-based login, requiring instead that you generate and configure a public-private key pair with a much stronger password.
-Even if your cluster does not require it, the next section will guide you through the use of SSH keys and an SSH agent to both strengthen your security _and_ make it more convenient to log in to remote systems.
+In addition to your Stanford password, you will be required to use Duo Two-Factor Authentication.

 ## Log In to the Cluster